thebongcook/genjax-intro/techblog/25-12-24_advent_cal.md

             log_price = normal(predictions[i], noise_std) @ f"log_price_{i}"
 ```

-This is where Gen's programmable inference shines—you can mix Gibbs sampling for the discrete outlier indicators with HMC for the continuous coefficients.
+This is where Gen's programmable inference shines—you can mix Gibbs sampling for the discrete outlier indicators with Hamiltonian Monte Carlo (HMC) for the continuous coefficients.

 ## Key Takeaways

+- **Practical applicability**: As shown in the house price example, GenJAX can tackle real problems while providing honest uncertainty estimates
 - **Programmable inference**: Gen lets you control the algorithm while automating the math—combine importance sampling, MCMC, and neural proposals as needed
 - **Uncertainty quantification**: Instead of point estimates, get full posterior distributions with credible intervals—far more useful for real-world decision-making
 - **Expressive modeling**: Handle complex scenarios like outlier detection through stochastic branching, mixing discrete and continuous inference
-- **Practical applicability**: As shown in the house price example, GenJAX can tackle real problems while providing honest uncertainty estimates

 ## Conclusion